tsnellgrove/dark_castle3/doc/to_do.md

 						- DONE: final testing (including cup_of_tea)
 						- DONE: clean up room_class() and fully comment parts of disp_contain()
 						- DONE: update antechamber_post_goblin descript w/ control panel in sep line
-			- TBD: problem-solving
+			- INPROC: problem-solving
-				- TBD: make pedestal into true surface (enables error on attempt to put obj on it)
+				- DONE: make pedestal into true surface (enables error on attempt to put obj on it)
 				- TBD: enable "the box is firmly affixed to the pedestal" warning on attempt to take box
 				- TBD: use warning to divert attempts to pick up stained_glass (mention melted)
 			- TBD: review / play-through existing noun descriptions